A Living Museum

 New events and classes have been posted to the calendar - check out our schedule, and learn something new today!

-It's autumn at Hoyt Arboretum!
-Find our where you can best enjoy the fall season along our 12 miles of hiking trails.
+It's winter at Hoyt Arboretum!
+Find out where you can best enjoy the winter season along our 12 miles of hiking trails.

 An arboretum is a promise to future generations.
 Just as we are enjoying mature and wonderful trees that were planted many years ago, the trees we plant today will grow to provide shade, beauty and value for decades and centuries to come.
 More than 6,000 specimens from around the world grow here, including more than 2,068 species.
 Hoyt Arboretum is a living laboratory where anyone can enjoy trees and plants that are both familiar and unexpected.

 Join us today and explore Portland's museum of living trees!

 HAF’s 2013 Annual Report celebrates our many successes last year including the installation of 20 interpretive panels, planting 213 trees, balancing our budget and initiating several new visitor programs such as Tree Encounters and Trail Rovers.